blockrockettech/blockrocket-hugo/content/usecases/known-origin-case-study.md

 In April 2018 we launched a small popup art gallery with the goal to showcase the application of blockchain technology in the form of digital artwork tokenised on <a href="https://ethereum.org" target="_blank">Ethereum</a>.
 Combining Art and Technology, both harnessing our passion for beauty and technology.

-The event was a success, demonstrating the power of Smart Contracts, tokenised artwork and public blockchains such as <a href="https://ethereum.org" target="_blank">Ethereum</a>.
+The event was a success, demonstrating the power of smart contracts, tokenised artwork and public blockchains such as <a href="https://ethereum.org" target="_blank">Ethereum</a>.
-Also it demonstrated viability in the use of Cryptocurrency as a method of value transfer between collectors and artists.
+It also demonstrated viability in the use of cryptocurrency as a method of value transfer between collectors and artists.

-<a href="https://knownorigin.io/" target="_blank">KnownOrigin</a> is now a successful marketplace selling digital artwork as non-fungible tokens, NFTs,
+<a href="https://knownorigin.io/" target="_blank">KnownOrigin</a> is now a successful marketplace selling digital artwork as non-fungible tokens (NFTs),
 enabling hundreds of artists to monetize their work in a borderless, unstoppable world market, without intermediaries and free of cost.

-### The Solution
+### Implementation

 <a href="https://knownorigin.io/" target="_blank">KnownOrigin</a> is built using a suite of tools which leverage the very best in decentralised and web3 technologies,
-harnessing the power of the most popular and advanced public Smart Contract platform, <a href="https://ethereum.org" target="_blank">Ethereum</a>.
+harnessing the power of the most popular and advanced public smart contract platform, <a href="https://ethereum.org" target="_blank">Ethereum</a>.

 These technologies include amongst other things:

-#### Smart Contracts/Solidity
+#### Smart Contracts in the Solidity language
  * Enforcing ownership, providing a mechanism for value transfer
  * Ensuring a chain of custody is maintained and provenance is public and visible
  * Enabling new forms of collaboration between artists